genieincodebottle/rag-app-on-aws-ui/README.md

 ### 🧩 Overview

-A web interface for uploading documents, querying them via natural language, and retrieving AI-based responses using AWS-based RAG infrastructure.
+A web interface to upload documents, query them using natural language, and retrieve AI-generated responses via an AWS-powered RAG backend using Google's free-tier Gemini Pro and Embedding models.

 ### ✨ Features